Brandy Norwood: Philanthropy

-In 1996, Norwood along with her brother Ray J, created the Norwood Kids Foundation.
-Its goal of is to "use performing arts as a catalyst to shape the youth of today into self-confident, disciplined, responsible, and caring individuals capable of making a positive impact in their communities."
+In 1996, Norwood, along with her brother Ray J, created the Norwood Kids Foundation.
+Its goal is to "use performing arts as a catalyst to shape the youth of today into self-confident, disciplined, responsible, and caring individuals capable of making a positive impact in their communities."
 In 1999, Brandy was the first international spokesman person for youth by UNICEF.
 She is an avid supporter of the Make A Wish Foundation and RAINN.
 In 2000, Brandy donated $100,000 to 2000 WATTS, an entertainment community center founded by singer and actor Tyrese Gibson in the underprivileged community of Watts, Los Angeles, California.
 Brandy teamed up with shoe company Skechers' “Nothing Compares to Family” campaign in 2008.
 In 2010, Norwood became involved with Get Schooled, a national non-profit mobile phone calls by celebrities to wake up students for school.
 In 2014, Norwood teamed up with "text4baby", which spreads health and wellness to expecting moms via text message, and became an honorary co-chairman of the 2014 Unstoppable Foundation.
 In 2018, she also appeared in a PSA for the American Heart Association and Hands-Only CPR with fellow Chicago the Musical cast members.